The Bankrate promise

 The Amazon Visa, which is a no-annual-fee option for non-Prime members, added the same new rewards categories but with a lower payout (3 percent back) on Chase Travel.
 Like the Prime Visa, Amazon Visa cardholders now earn 2 percent back on local transit and commuting.
 The Amazon Visa’s existing rewards categories are all still in play, too: 3 percent back at Amazon.com, Amazon Fresh and Whole Foods Market; 2 percent back at restaurants, gas stations and drugstores; and 1 percent back on everything else.

 Both cards’ introductory bonuses have been enhanced as well.
-In addition to a $150 Amazon gift card for new Prime Visa cardholders and a $60 Amazon gift card for new Amazon Visa cardholders, there are now additional spending rebates on both cards.
+A $100 (or more) Amazon gift card for new Prime Visa and a $50 Amazon gift card for new Amazon Visa cardholders, there are now additional spending rebates on both cards.

 New Prime Visa cardholders can earn 5 percent back on up to $2,500 spent on anything in their first three months after account opening.
 New Amazon Visa cardholders get 3 percent back on up to $1,500 spent in their first three months with the card.
 Those bonuses represent an additional $100 and $30, respectively, assuming the spending ordinarily would have earned just 1 percent back.

 Rewards on both cards can be redeemed for cash back, travel and to offset Amazon purchases at equal valuations (1 cent per point).
 There are other perks, too, such as no foreign transaction fees, extended warranty coverage, purchase protection, baggage delay insurance and more.

 Like most credit cards — especially store cards — the interest rates are hefty, so the rewards are only worth it if you can pay in full and avoid interest each month.
 These cards charge a regular variable APR between 18.99 percent and 26.99 percent, depending on your creditworthiness.